avocadosec/xepherus.github.io/_posts/2019-10-18-Vulnhub-Brainpan-1.markdown

 ### Reproducing the Crash

-Since this is an executable file, we should to move this over to a windows machine for further testing.
+Since this is an executable file, we should move it over to a windows machine for further testing.
 In this case I am using a 32 bit Windows 7 VM with Immunity Debugger and Mona installed.

 First we'll start the application and make sure it is working. and attach to it with Immunity.